VaexExchange/vaex-api-docs/source/localizable/index.html.md

     print(response.json())
 ```

-For the header of **EX-API-SIGN**:
+For the header of **VAEX-API-SIGN**:

 * Use API-Secret to encrypt the prehash string {timestamp+method+endpoint+body} with sha256 HMAC.
 The request body is a JSON string and need to be the same with the parameters passed by the API.
 * After that, use base64-encode to encrypt the result in step 1 again.

-For the **EX-API-PASSPHRASE** of the header:
+For the **VAEX-API-PASSPHRASE** of the header:

 * For API key-V1.0, please pass requests in plaintext.
-* For API key-V2.0, please Specify **EX-API-KEY-VERSION** as **2** --> Encrypt passphrase with HMAC-sha256 via API-Secret --> Encode contents by base64 before you pass the request."
+* For API key-V2.0, please Specify **VAEX-API-KEY-VERSION** as **2** --> Encrypt passphrase with HMAC-sha256 via API-Secret --> Encode contents by base64 before you pass the request."

 Notice:

-* The encrypted timestamp shall be consistent with the EX-API-TIMESTAMP field in the request header.
+* The encrypted timestamp shall be consistent with the VAEX-API-TIMESTAMP field in the request header.
 * The body to be encrypted shall be consistent with the content of the Request Body.
 * The Method should be UPPER CASE.
 * For GET, DELETE request, the endpoint needs to contain the query string. e.g. /api/v1/deposit-addresses?currency=XBT.
 The body is "" if there is no request body (typically for GET requests).